Find a code or term

 - VPW – Violation Pending - Work Without a Permit.
 VPW* means dismissed.

-- VWL – Violation Work without Permit Elevator Lien.
+- VWL – Same as VEWL: work without permit (elevator) + lien.
 VWL* means dismissed.

 - VWP – Work Without a Permit.
 DOB internal violation code used in BIS/DOB NOW.
 Often called “WWP” (Work Without a Permit) in forms and guides.